rmtmckenzie/dart-ffi-libsodium/README.md

 Please also notice that this library is work in progress.
 So far there are only a few functions available.
 But those are also the most commonly used ones, and I don't plan to change the interface.

-I also try to do proper documentation (only just learned to use dartdoc).
-You can also look at libsodium's documentation for further information: https://libsodium.gitbook.io/doc/
+## How to Use

+Unfortunately Dart doesn't have any solution for compiling native dependencies yet.
+Therefore you have to copy the dynamic library file of libsodium into the root directory of your application.
+You can download precompiled packages for your system here: https://libsodium.gitbook.io/doc/installation There you also find further information apart from the dartdoc api-reference.